Azure/autorest/docs/developer/structural-type-discrimination.md

 ```
 While the checks for `A` and `B` in order to decide a `oneOf` could be reduced to `A''(o) = typeof o.x !== "string"` and `B''(o) = true`, this would be incorrect for deciding an `anyOf`:
 `{ x: "hello", y: "world" }` matches *both* `A` and `B`, so the corresponding runtime type should be chosen - note however that `A''({ x: "hello", y: "world" })` as defined for `oneOf` is false.

+It turns out that for `anyOf`, schema checks can actually not be reduced at all.
+If one of the schema checks was reduced, one could always construct an "attack" object that will not be classified correctly according to the spec.